Recipes and Food Web Resources

 • Drinks Mixer: Includes Bartender Guide, Glossary, Search for drinks recipes, Measurements and Terminology.

-• Allrecipes - Cocktails: has more than 290 trusted cocktail recipes complete with ratings, reviews and mixing tips.
+• Allrecipes - Cocktails has more than 290 trusted cocktail recipes complete with ratings, reviews and mixing tips.

-• Bartender.com (Bartender Magazine): Hundreds of Cocktail Recipes - Blender Drinks, Bourbon Cocktails, Champagne Cocktails, Cool Drinks (for Hot Weather), Cordials, Gin Cocktails, Irish Cocktails, Juice Drinks, Martini Recipes, Miscellaneous Favorites, Rum Cocktails, Shooters, Summer-tinis, Tequila Drinks, Vodka Cocktails.
+• Bartender (Bartender Magazine): Hundreds of Cocktail Recipes - Blender Drinks, Bourbon Cocktails, Champagne Cocktails, Cool Drinks (for Hot Weather), Cordials, Gin Cocktails, Irish Cocktails, Juice Drinks, Martini Recipes, Miscellaneous Favorites, Rum Cocktails, Shooters, Summer-tinis, Tequila Drinks, Vodka Cocktails.

 • Napkin Folding 101: learn how to fold many designs

-• Nutrition.gov - National Agricultural Library, Food and Nutrition Information Center.
+• Nutrition - National Agricultural Library, Food and Nutrition Information Center.
 "The Best Nutrition Information at Your Fingertips."
 Answers numerous nutrition related questions, provides helpful hints on planning nutritional meals, food recalls, and food safety.
 People trying to lose weight can find suggestions for weight control through exercise and proper nutrition.
 Users can also find useful information about food composition and how your diet can prevent or help manage diseases.

 Top